-For 2017/18, NHS England assessed us as 'Good' overall in our annual review and have demonstrated improvements in a range of clinical areas in the 2017-18 annual performance assessment:
+For 2018/19, NHS England assessed us as 'Good' overall in our annual review.
+Additionally, we have also acheived a 'Good' raitng for four of the six clinical priority areas set by NHS England.

 We continue to make significant progress and the overall assesment of 'Good' reflects the improvements we have implemented, in particular, the reduction of our financial deficit.
 Key achievements:

 - Mental Health - In response to changes made to improve access to psychological therapy services and our successful Talking Therapies marketing campaign, more people are receiving treatment for stress and anxiety, with over half of those showing clear signs of recovery and improvement.